dennisbabkin/OutlookHeaders-Add-in/README.md

     - `Microsoft.Deployment.WindowsInstaller` (included in the [WiX Toolset](https://wixtoolset.org/) library)

    The `CustomActionOutlookHeadersInstaller` project in this solution had the `Post-Build` event that would sign the resulting `CustomActionOutlookHeadersInstaller.CA.dll`, as the `$(TargetDir)$(TargetName).CA$(TargetExt)` file, with our code-signing certificate.
-This signature was provided only to establish the end-user trust and is not required for this add-in to be loaded into Microsoft Office.
+This signature was provided only to establish end-user trust and is not required for this add-in to be loaded into Microsoft Office.

 3. **OutlookHeadersInstaller** Soltution (`OutlookHeadersInstaller.sln` file) was originally designed and built in `Visual Studio 2010 v.10.0` as a `Setup Project` build with the use of the [WiX Toolset](https://wixtoolset.org/) library v.3.7.